foundersandcoders/jwt_workshop/04_hapi_oauth_jwt2.md

 ```

-3. register the authentication strategy in server.js
+## Step 3 register the authentication strategy in server.js

 ```